 One of the cruelties of the Covid-19 outbreak is that it is keeping us apart just when we most need to come together.
 We must trust that God’s almighty love will continue to unite and strengthen us even during this time when we cannot worship or enjoy fellowship face-to-face.
 In the meantime, a new homily or meditation from our clergy will be posted on our Sermons page each Sunday.

 Visit the National Cathedral’s online portal to join in virtual worship and creative connections.
 Even though our doors are temporarily closed, you can still be a part of all that the Episcopal Church has to offer.
 When the world seems upside down, we can help you find your footing with daily prayer, Sunday Eucharist and more.

-Washington National Cathedral – Live at 10:15 a.m.
-(CDT) Sunday (or view archived recordings any time)
+Sunday Eucharist – Live online at 10:15 a.m.
+(CDT) — or view a recording any time

-The Cathedral is offering numerous meditations and daily prayer offerings seven days a week.
+The Cathedral is offering meditations and Daily Prayer online seven days a week.

-We have also provided a link to the Daily Office for Morning Prayer and other lay-led worship below.
+We have also provided a link to the Daily Office orders of worship below.

 May God bless, strengthen and protect us all,

-Praying the Daily Office is an ancient practice that uses traditional prayers to mark the times of the day.
+Praying the Daily Office is an ancient practice that uses traditional prayers to mark certain times of the day.
 For Anglicans, this generally comes in the form of the two main offices of Daily Morning Prayer and Daily Evening Prayer.
 They may be led by lay people and may be said with others (communally) or individually.
 Other offices as set forth in the Book of Common Prayer include Noonday Prayer and Compline (an office said before going to sleep).
-The link to the left will take you to the Daily Office appointed for this particular time of day.
+The link above will take you to the Daily Office appointed for this particular time of day.

 The site is optimized for use on desktop or mobile devices.
 It was developed and is provided by the Brotherhood of St. Gregory, a Christian Community of the Episcopal Church.